dujiepeng/flutter_chat_callkit/README.md

 #### Start a group call

-To make a group call, you can call the `await ChatCallKitCallManager.startInviteUsers` method to invite users to join the call.
+To make a group call, you can call the `await ChatCallKitManager.startInviteUsers` method to invite users to join the call.
 This method returns the `callId` parameter which can be used by the caller to hang up the call.
 The callees receive the `onReceiveCall` event.

 ```
-await ChatCallKitCallManager.initRTC();
+await ChatCallKitManager.initRTC();
 try {
   // userList: The Agora Chat user IDs of the callees.
-  String callId = await ChatCallKitCallManager.startInviteUsers(userList);
+  String callId = await ChatCallKitManager.startInviteUsers(userList);
 } on ChatCallKitError catch (e) {
   ...
 }